Avascular Necrosis (AVN) Treatment in Little Rock

 This is a condition affecting the Hip, Knee or Shoulder that can cause pain and joint damage.
 It occurs when an area of the joint loses its blood supply and some of the supportive bone in the joint undergoes bone death.
 Initially, there can be inflammation and swelling in the bone that causes pain.
 Later, as the body attempts to heal the dead bone, some of the bone may become soft and collapse and flatten beneath the overlying cartilage.
 The joint cartilage is no longer smooth.
 The joint becomes painful when the roughened, irregular surfaces move across each other.

-Causes of Avascular Necrosis (AVN)
+Risk Factors of Avascular Necrosis (AVN)

 Certain factors such as heavy alcohol use, sickle cell anemia, scuba diving, bone marrow storage diseases, and prolonged high steroid doses can all predispose one to having AVN.
 However, about fifty percent of cases are ‘idiopathic’ – meaning no identifiable cause is present.